centralinc/browseragent/README.md

 ```

 The retry mechanism uses exponential backoff with jitter to avoid thundering herd problems.
 Connection errors and network timeouts are automatically retried with increasing delays.

+**Note for VPN/Tailscale Users:** If you're experiencing `ENETUNREACH` errors with IPv6 addresses, set `preferIPv4: true` in your retry configuration to resolve DNS to IPv4 addresses only.

 ### Tool Registry API